Gulf Country: History

 Jirandali (also known as Yirandali, Warungu, and Yirandhali) is an Australian Aboriginal language of the Gulf Country, particularly the Hughenden area.
 The language region includes the local government area of the Shire of Flinders, including Dutton River, Flinders River, Mount Sturgeon, Caledonia, Richmond, Corfield, Winton, Torrens, Tower Hill, Landsborough Creek, Lammermoor Station, Hughenden, and Tangorin.

 Waanyi (also known as Wanyi, Wanyee, Wanee, Waangyee, Wonyee, Garawa, and Wanji) is an Australian Aboriginal language of the Gulf Country.
 The language region includes the western parts of Lawn Hill Creek and Nicholson River, from about the boundary between the Northern Territory and Queensland, westwards towards Alexandria station, Doomadgee, and Nicholson River.
 It includes the local government area of the Aboriginal Shire of Doomadgee.

 Wanamarra (also known as Maykulan and Wunumura is an Australian Aboriginal language in North West Queensland.
 The language region includes areas within the Shire of McKinlay, Shire of Cloncurry and Shire of Richmond, including the Flinders River area, and the towns of Kynuna and Richmond.

 Yukulta (also known as Ganggalida) is an Australian Aboriginal language of the Gulf Country.
 The Yukulta language region includes the local government areas of the Aboriginal Shire of Doomadgee and Shire of Mornington.

 The first known European explorer to visit the region was the Dutch Willem Janszoon (whose name is also written as Jansz) in his 1605–6 voyage.
 His fellow countryman Jan Carstenszoon (or Carstensz) visited in 1623 and named the gulf in honour of Pieter de Carpentier, at that time the Governor-General of the Dutch East Indies.
 Abel Tasman also explored the coast in 1644.
 The region was later explored and charted by Matthew Flinders in 1802 and 1803.

 The first overland explorer in the area was the Prussian Ludwig Leichhardt who traversed the area in 1844 and 1845.
 He was followed by Augustus Gregory of the North Australian Expedition in 1856, and then Burke and Wills in 1861.
 John McKinlay, Frederick Walker and William Landsborough lead separate search parties into the Gulf looking for Burke and Wills in 1861 and 1862.

-As pastoralists settled in the area there were significant clashes with local aboriginal populations.
-Historian Tony Roberts has described the nature of massacres and violent encounters in the Gulf Country in his book titled Frontier Justice.